Zonico6/PSE/pflichtenheft_draft.md

 review request
 - Each paper is associated with a deadline after which no more reviews can be submitted and only the author can view the paper anymore
 - The author can delete papers after their review deadline has expired
+- The author is notified when a new review was submitted
 #### Review
 - k